rasberry/Parfait/README.md

 Semi-automated par2 creation / management tool.
 This tool creates par2 data files in a hidden .par2 folder that can be used to fix the original in case of corruption.

-The mode of operation is defined based on the state of the folder
+These are the steps that are performed:
 * if no .par2 folder is found then par2 files are created for every regular file
-* par2 files are created for any new regular files
+* par2 files are created for any new regular files in the folder
-* regular files are checked agains existing par2 files and any missmatches are written to the log
+* regular files are checked against par2 archives and any corrupted files identified
-* automatic recovery can be enabled by using the -a flag
-* by default missing regular files
+* if -a flag specified, file recovery is attempted on corrupted files

 ## Usage ##
 ```